-Patrick is Chief Investment Officer and director of Veralda Investment Ltd. Amongst other positions held, Patrick has worked as a Financial Analyst with ABG Sundal Collier, Alfred Berg and is experienced in the financial markets.
-He holds a BSc in Economics from Lund University and a CEFA from Stockholm School of Economics.
+Patrick is Chief Investment Officer and a director of Veralda Investment Ltd. Highly experienced in the financial markets, Patrick has worked among other positions as a Financial Analyst with ABG Sundal Collier and with Alfred Berg.
+He holds a BSc in Economics from Lund University and a CEFA from the Stockholm School of Economics.

-Patrick Clase holds 22,619 shares in the Company.
+Patrick Clase holds 27,619 shares in the company